 - Christian Klein, Aeronautical Repair Station Association

 Passenger Advocacy Groups

 Aviation Security Technology Industry

 - Scott Gray, Leidos, Inc.

 Victims of Terrorist Acts Against Aviation

 - Glenn Johnson, Victims of Pan Am Flight 103*

 - Jason Wallis, Port of Portland Police Department

 - TJ Schulz, Airport Consultants Council*

 The ASAC was established in 1989 in the wake of the crash of Pan Am 103 over Lockerbie, Scotland.
-Visit our website for more information on ASAC.
+For more information on the ASAC, visit tsa.gov.